-The ingredient in absinthe that is said to cause its hallucinogenic effects—wormwood—has been banned here in the U.S. and in many other countries throughout Europe.
+The ingredient in absinthe that’s said to cause its hallucinogenic effects—wormwood—has been banned here in the U.S. and in many other countries throughout Europe.
 However, due to the removal of certain restrictions on the beverage’s production, true absinthe is alive and well in the Czech Republic.

 The Strahov Monastery is the least hidden of all the hidden Prague gems.
 It’s enormous, just a few minutes’ walk from Prague Castle, and absolutely worth a stop to fill your empty stomach.
-Strahov Monastery is an entire complex of buildings and sights to see, but my favorite part is their restaurant, Velká klášterní restaurace.
+Strahov Monastery is an entire complex of buildings and sights to see.
+However, my favorite part is their restaurant, Velká klášterní restaurace.

 The monastery is huge, sure, but this 500-seat restaurant alone is the largest old-Bohemian restaurant in all of Prague.
 They serve equally huge meals (mostly of the traditional and hearty variety) and is the exclusive restaurant location for the Matuška brewery (a lil more IPA, a lil less PILS).
 The site has so much more to offer (which we’ll get to) but stop in for lunch on the patio first.

 Personal recommendation at Velká klášterní restaurace: Get the pork knuckllleeeeee